Quake warnings of minutes, not hours, are possible, but pricey

 Since 2012, Bay Area Rapid Transit (BART) in the San Francisco area has been tied into ShakeAlert.
 A signal from the earthquake warning system automatically decelerates BART trains before a quake of magnitude 4 (if local) or 5 (if distant) arrives, averting potentially disastrous derailments.

 The system is not perfect, however.
-If the epicenter of a quake were actually in the San Francisco Bay Area, BART would have no warning: the P and S waves arrive almost simultaneously.
+If the epicentre of a quake were actually in the San Francisco Bay Area, BART would have no warning: the P and S waves arrive almost simultaneously.

 Japan's early-warning system, operated by the Meteorological Agency, is more extensive.